2: Model-Editor, Mechanism-Editor, Part-Editor

 X–axis : Red-Arrow

-Y–axis : Green-Arrow ( IMPORTANT : Gravity is – Y-axis )
+Y–axis : Green-Arrow ( IMPORTANT : Gravity in direction of – Y-axis )

 Z–axis : Blue-Arrow:

-The Model-Editor toolbar is to the left of the graphic-area.
+The Model elements toolbar is to the left of the graphic-area.

 MECHANISM-EDITOR

-When you do Model-toolbar > Add Mechanism, you select a Plane.
-You jump immediately to the new Mechanism-Editor workspace, that has a new Mechanism name-tab.
-You can add Mechanism-Editors. to the same or different Planes.
+When you do the command Add Mechanism, you jump immediately to the new Mechanism-Editor with a new Mechanism name-tab.

 Mechanism-Editor workspace